World Geodetic System: WGS 72

 After an extensive effort over a period of approximately three years, the Department of Defense World Geodetic System 1972 was completed.
-Selected satellite, surface gravity and astrogeodetic data available through 1972 from both DoD and non-DoD sources were used in a Unified WGS Solution (a large scale least squares adjustment).
+Selected satellite, surface-gravity, and astrogeodetic data available through 1972 from both DoD and non-DoD sources were used in a Unified WGS Solution (a large-scale least-squares adjustment).
 The results of the adjustment consisted of corrections to initial station coordinates and coefficients of the gravitational field.

-The largest collection of data ever used for WGS purposes was assembled, processed and applied in the development of WGS 72.
+The largest collection of data ever used for WGS purposes was assembled, processed, and applied in the development of WGS 72.
 Both optical and electronic satellite data were used.
-The electronic satellite data consisted, in part, of Doppler data provided by the U.S. Navy and cooperating non-DoD satellite tracking stations established in support of the Navy's Navigational Satellite System (NNSS).
+The electronic satellite data consisted, in part, of Doppler data provided by the US Navy and cooperating non-DoD satellite tracking stations established in support of the Navy's Navigational Satellite System (NNSS).
 Doppler data was also available from the numerous sites established by GEOCEIVERS during 1971 and 1972.
 Doppler data was the primary data source for WGS 72 (see image).
-Additional electronic satellite data was provided by the SECOR (Sequential Collation of Range) Equatorial Network completed by the U.S. Army in 1970.
+Additional electronic satellite data was provided by the SECOR (Sequential Collation of Range) Equatorial Network completed by the US Army in 1970.
 Optical satellite data from the Worldwide Geometric Satellite Triangulation Program was provided by the BC-4 camera system (see image).
 Data from the Smithsonian Astrophysical Observatory was also used which included camera (Baker–Nunn) and some laser ranging.